SolomonSklash/chomp-scan/README.md

 git clone https://github.com/mazen160/bfac.git;
 ```

 Then make sure the path variables for each tool are set.
-Currenttly they default to ~/bounty/tools/[tool-repo]/[tool-file]
+Currently they default to ~/bounty/tools/[tool-repo]/[tool-file].
 ```
 # Tool paths
 SUBFINDER=$(command -v subfinder);